przemo199/steamgifts-auto-manager/README.md

 # steamgifts-auto-manager

-steamgifts-auto-manager is an automation tool that utilises [got](https://www.npmjs.com/package/got) and [puppeteer](https://www.npmjs.com/package/puppeteer) to automatically search for and enter giveaways on [www.steamgifts.com](https://www.steamgifts.com/)
+steamgifts-auto-manager is a tool that uses [puppeteer](https://www.npmjs.com/package/puppeteer) to automatically search for and enter giveaways on [steamgifts.com](https://www.steamgifts.com/)

 ## Installation